-Probiotics are definitely a highly studied area of interest with quite a lot of literature supporting its use for a wide variety of conditions and issues.
-Probiotic function can be affected by gut microbiome, diet and genetics.
-Probiotics can help with regulating the nervous system of the gut, inhibiting certain bad bacterias from sticking to the gut lining, help with improving the protective lining of the gut and influence the immune system.
+Probiotics are definitely a highly studied area of interest with quite a lot of literature supporting their use for a wide variety of conditions and issues.
+The probiotic function can be affected by the gut microbiome, diet, and genetics.
+Probiotics can help with regulating the nervous system of the gut, inhibiting certain bad bacterias from sticking to the gut lining, help with improving the protective lining of the gut, and influence the immune system.
 Here are a few health benefits of using probiotics:

 Probiotics work with different immune cells in order to regulate the responses of the immune system.
 It could also modulate inflammation and maintain the balance in the gut microbiome.

 Read more about natural and simple ways to improve your immune system.

 Saccharomyces boulardii and Lactobacillus rhamnosus can shorten the duration of diarrhea.
 Probiotics can also be used for treating gastroenteritis and help to keep the gut microbiome balanced.

 According to a study, Bifidobacterium lactis improves stool consistency and stool frequency.
 It is further also effective in treating irritable bowel syndrome even though the exact strains and species are not specified yet.

 It is quite fascinating that probiotics can even influence longevity and aging.
 This is because the resilience and equilibrium of the gut microbiome are quite important when considering aging and health in general.
 Find out more about how to age well with these nine scientific tips for healthy aging.

 It seems that animals can also benefit from probiotics, as it has been proven to be successful in treating inflammatory bowel disease and gastroenteritis in cats and dogs.
 It seems that gut health is just as important to our pets as it is for us.
 It has also been shown that gut microbiomes become more stabilized when treating dogs that suffer from infectious diarrhea with probiotics.